criz/drupal8-theming/README.md

 ##About##
-This is a presentation about Drupal 8 Theming ** in German**.
+This is a presentation about Drupal 8 Theming **in German**.
 Originally done for #d8day on Oct 17th in Vienna: http://www.drupal-austria.at/veranstaltungen/drupal-8-starter-day

-##Licence##
+##License##
 http://creativecommons.org/licenses/by/4.0/

 You are free to share and adopt.
 Credit required.